 S 321.
-EXTRA-CURRICULAR ACTIVITIES IN HIGH SCHOOL.
-9:20 23 MR. SCOTT
+Extra-Curricular Activities in High School.
+9:20

-The organization and administration of extra-curricular activities in the junior and senior high schools; homeroom and class organization; the guiding principles of pupil participation, particularly in their government; school clubs; the assembly; the activities period in the daily program; publications; honor societies; extra-curricular finances; ath-letics; other agencies in the extra-curricular program.
+The organization and administration of extra-curricular activities in the junior and senior high schools; homercom and class organization; the guiding principles of pupil participation, particularly in their government; school clubs; the assembly; the activities period in the daily program; publications; honor societies; extra-curricular finances; athletics; other agencies in the extra-curricular program.

 S 323.
 THE GUIDANCE PROGRAM IN HIGH SCHOOL.
-10:40 23

-MR. SCOTT
+10:40 23 MR. SCOTT Mr. Hyson

-The place of the principal, the teacher, test scores, school records, etc., in the high school guidance program; opportunities for guidance in the curriculum and in other student activities.
+The place of the principal, the teacher, test scores, school records, and other factors in the educational and vocational guidance program in the high school; opportunities for guidance in the curriculum and in other activities; opportunities for placement and further improvement for those high school students and graduates who cannot continue some type of full-time education.